cg-tuwien/lidarscout_training/README.md

 ## Setup

-We tested this repository on Windows 10/11 with CUDA 12.4.
+We tested this repository on Windows 10/11 with CUDA 12.4 and Python 3.12.
 We recommend installing the dependencies with venv and Pip.

 ``` bash
 # clone this repo